 - FIAV cannot reject a Member’s voluntary resignation.

 Art.
-9 At its discretion, the Board may require a Member to furnish evidence of its continued qualification for membership under the terms set forth in article 7.
+9 At its discretion, the Board may require a Member to furnish evidence of its continued qualification for membership under the terms set forth in article 7 or to provide a written response to a potential violation of article 11.
 On the basis of this evidence, the Board may make a recommendation to the General Assembly on the continuation of the membership of the association or institution.
-If the recommendation is made to remove a Member from FIAV, the Member in question must be notified at least three months in advance of the session of the General Assembly at which there is to be a vote on the matter.
-The Member shall be invited to present its defense before the General Assembly, but shall not participate in the vote on the matter.
+If the recommendation is made to remove a Member from FIAV, the Member in question shall be notified at least three months before the convening of the next regular session of the General Assembly.
+The Member shall be invited to present its defense before the General Assembly and may participate in the vote on the matter.

 Art.
-10 Each Member regulates its own affairs in complete freedom, limited only by the laws in effect in the territory where it functions.
-FIAV may not limit the rights of the Members in this respect.
+10 Each Member regulates its own affairs in complete freedom, limited only by this Constitution and the laws in effect in the territory where it functions.
+FIAV may not otherwise limit the rights of Members in this respect.

 Art.
 11 Members shall not undertake any activities contrary to the interests of FIAV.